Relax, nobody lost a forest.

 Last point that I wanted to mention is about the lessons from Jocko Willinks book “Extreme Ownership”.
 I strongly believe that the failure of understanding the importance of following the checklists is partially on the supervisors of the teams — either technical leads or project managers — and the developers themselves.

 The fact that developers and QAs don’t strictly follow the checklists means that there isn’t a crystal clear understanding of their importance and what problems might occur in case of missing even a single step.
 Of course, this might also be because the supervisors don’t know about some parts of the processes.
-In that case, it’s the job of developers and QAs to “report up the chain of command”.

 7 days after the PR was pushed to the production environment, a tally mechanism for comparing server and client logs went into development.
 It would notify of any discrepancies between server and client logs.